spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202204.0/catalog/products/managing-products/managing-products.md

 ## Activating products

 The abstract product is inactive until at least one product variant is activated.
-You should understand that there is no option to activate it.
+There is no other option to activate the abstract product.

 To activate a product: